‘The mission of schools and teachers is to develop an understanding of all that is true, good and beautiful.’ Pope Francis

 RE is regarded as the heart of the curriculum enriching and informing all areas of learning.
 RE must always deepen pupils understanding of Catholic belief and contribute to their education in the Catholic faith, fostering reverence, awe and wonder.

-To fulfil our aims and objectives of educating all our children in religion, we use the religious education programme “Come and See”, using a whole school approach to explore the same topic at the same time, with progression of knowledge and skills from Reception to Year 6.
+To fulfil our aims and objectives of educating all our children in religion, we use the religious education programme “Come and See”, following a whole school approach to explore the same topic at the same time, with progression of knowledge and skills from Reception to Year 6.